Salvadoran journalist arrested while streaming a ‘No Kings’ protest could face deportation

 (CNN) — A Salvadoran journalist who built a big social media following by documenting immigration raids may be facing deportation.

-Federal authorities have requested an immigration “detainer” for Mario Guevara, who was arrested during a “No Kings” protest near Atlanta last Saturday, his lawyer said.
+Mario Guevara, who was arrested during a “No Kings” protest near Atlanta last Saturday, was transferred to US Immigration and Customs Enforcement custody early Wednesday morning, a spokesperson for ICE in Atlanta confirmed to CNN.

-The Committee to Protect Journalists expressed outrage about Guevara’s continued detention on Tuesday.
+Although a state judge had granted him release without bail, ICE authorities requested that he remain detained due to his immigration status.

 Guevara entered the United States in 2004 on a tourist visa after he faced death threats due to his reporting in El Salvador, according to a 2012 CNN profile of the reporter.

+Giovanni Diaz, an attorney for Guevara, said during a press conference on Tuesday that the journalist had a “permit” to live and work in the United States, but did not have a permanent resident card.

-In recent years, he gained a high profile in Georgia for his one-man-band approach to covering immigration enforcement.
+In recent years, Guevara had gained a high profile in Georgia for his one-man-band approach to covering immigration enforcement.

 The Atlanta Journal-Constitution wrote last month that Guevara “has made it his journalistic calling card to provide live, first-hand documentation of immigration arrests and their emotional aftermath.”

-Guevara’s “MGnews” account on Facebook has nearly 800,000 followers.
+Guevara’s “MG News” outlet on Facebook has 110,000 followers; his personal account has 782,000 followers.
 He was live-streaming on Saturday when he captured his own arrest on video during a protest in Doraville, a city northeast of Atlanta.

 The video, which was archived on Facebook, showed Guevara walking away from protests after police asked demonstrators to disperse.

-Note: Correction: An earlier version of this story incorrectly stated Guevara’s “MG News” Facebook follower count.
-“MG News” has 110,000 followers.